yugabyte/yugabyte-db/docs/content/v1.1/comparisons/_index.md

 linkTitle: Comparisons
 description: Comparisons
 image: /images/section_icons/index/comparisons.png
-headcontent: This page highlights how Yugabyte DB compares against other operational databases in the NoSQL and distributed SQL categories.
+headcontent: This page highlights how YugabyteDB compares against other operational databases in the NoSQL and distributed SQL categories.
 Click on the database name in the table header to see a more detailed comparison.
 menu:
   v1.1:
     identifier: comparisons